 Traditionally, an airline needs the approval of the governments of the various countries involved before it can fly in or out of a country or even fly over another country without landing.
 Before World War II, this did not present too many difficulties since the range of commercial planes was limited, and air transport networks were limited and nationally oriented.
 In 1944, an International Convention was held in Chicago to establish the framework for all future bilateral and multilateral agreements to use international air spaces.
-Five freedom rights were designed, but a multilateral agreement went only as far as the first two freedoms (right to overfly and right to make a technical stop).
+Five freedom rights were designed, but a multilateral agreement went only as far as the first two freedoms (the right to overfly and the right to make a technical stop).
 The first five freedoms are regularly exchanged between pairs of countries in Air Service Agreements.
 The remaining freedoms are becoming more important, however.

 Freedoms are not automatically granted to an airline as a right; they are privileges that have to be negotiated and can be the object of political pressures.
 All freedoms beyond the First and the Second have to be negotiated by bilateral agreements, such as the 1946 agreement between the United States and the UK, which permitted limited “fifth freedom” rights.
 The 1944 Convention has been extended since then, and there are currently nine different freedoms (see above figure):

 - First Freedom.
-The freedom to overfly a foreign country (A) from a home country en-route to another (B) without landing.
+The freedom to overfly a foreign country (A) from a home country en route to another (B) without landing.
 Also called transit freedom.
 With the end of the Cold War, the first freedom is widely available across the world, but countries such as Russia often limit the transit freedom to a few carriers.

 - Second Freedom.
 The freedom to stop in a foreign country for a technical/refueling purpose only.
 A flight from a home country can land in another country for purposes other than carrying passengers, such as refueling, maintenance, or emergencies.
 The final destination is a third country.
 For instance, in the earlier stages of transatlantic flights, a refueling stop was often required in Newfoundland (e.g. Gander) and Ireland.
 With the extension of the range of airplanes, this is becoming less relevant.